tuxpoldo/btsync-deb/README.md

 ### Solution

-Make sure the user Btsync is running has has read and write access to the path set when prompted for the "Start path for the web interface".
+Make sure the user Btsync is running as has read and write access to the path set when prompted for the "Start path for the web interface".

 Alternatively, `/` can be used.